 Everyone knows benchmarks are a specific measurement and don't account for all cases.
 Certainly, what and how you measure matters a lot.
 But there's one thing we can all agree on: at high levels of concurrency (thousands of connections) your server needs to become asynchronous and non-blocking.
-We could have finished that sentence with IO, but the issue is that if any part of your server code
+We could have finished that sentence with IO, but the issue is that if any part of your server code blocks, you're going to need a thread.
+At these levels of concurrency, you can't go about creating threads for every connection.
+So, the whole code path needs to be non-blocking and async, not just the IO layer.
+This is where Node excels.
 Some examples of Node performance benchmarks and related posts: